TITLE 68: PROFESSIONS AND OCCUPATIONS

 PART 1150 ILLINOIS ARCHITECTURE PRACTICE ACT OF 1989

-An applicant for licensure as an architect shall file an application on forms supplied by the Department.
+a) An applicant for licensure as an architect by acceptance of examination shall file an application on forms supplied by the Division.
 The application shall include:

-b) Proof of having completed the necessary education and training, as required by Section 1150.10.
+2) Proof of successful completion of the necessary education and training, as required by Section 1150.10.

-1) The proof shall be in the form of certifications of education completed by the school, college or university attended, and certification of completion of the training requirements.
+A) The proof shall include official transcripts completed by the school, college or university attended, and certification of completion of the training requirements.

-2) Applicants who received their education in a foreign country shall have the education comprehensively evaluated, at their expense.
-Applicants shall obtain an EESA-NCARB Evaluation Report prepared by the Education Evaluation Services for Architects (EESA), which is administered by NAAB.
-Applicants may request the report from the National Architectural Accrediting Board, 1735 New York Avenue, NW, 3rd Floor, Washington, D.C.
-20006; phone (202) 783-2007; or www.naab.org.
-The Board will review all transcripts and the comprehensive evaluation submitted to the Department to determine if the education meets the requirements set forth in Sections 1150.10 and 1150.20;
+B) Applicants who received their education in a foreign country shall have the education comprehensively evaluated, at their expense.
+The Board will review all transcripts and the comprehensive evaluation submitted to the Division to determine if the education meets the requirements set forth in Sections 1150.10.
+Applicants shall:

-e) A signed and dated affidavit attesting the applicant has read and understands the Act and this Part;
+3) Certification that the applicant has read and understands the Act and this Part; and